dydy2010/google_youtube_trend_data_analysis_rbootcamp/README.md

 -   **PDF Report:** `_book/Data_Driven_Brand_Product_Strategy_Gao_Huber.pdf`

 ------------------------------------------------------------------------
-**Outliers**
+## Outliers

-In case the second **wordcloud (iPhone) doesn't render correctly** on your browser, please kindly reference to our PDF file.
+In case the second **wordcloud (iPhone) doesn't render correctly** on your browser, please kindly refer to our PDF file.

-We have found out that on in some environment, this graph couldn't render.
+We discovered that this graph in HTML file couldn't render in some environments.\
-The reason is CORS (Cross-Origin Resource Sharing) policy violations (shown in browser console) since it is opened the HTML file directly from local file system.
+It is caused by CORS (Cross-Origin Resource Sharing) policy violations (shown in browser console)\
+since it opens the HTML file directly from the local file system.

-This is a technical challenge that we need to investigate further.
+*This is a technical challenge that we need to investigate further.*
+*Thank you for your understanding.*

 ------------------------------------------------------------------------

 ## Outputs